Plugs & Electricity

 Learn about Japan’s different plugs, voltage, and frequencies

 The voltage used throughout Japan is uniformly 100 volts, A.C.
-There are two kinds of frequencies in use;—50 Hertz in eastern Japan and 60 Hertz in western Japan (including Nagoya, Kyoto and Osaka).
-A convertible type of electrical appliance such as a hair dryer, travel iron and shaver should work wherever you are in Japan.
+There are two kinds of frequencies in use—50 Hertz in eastern Japan and 60 Hertz in western Japan (including Nagoya, Kyoto and Osaka).
+Certain types of electrical appliances such as dual-voltage hair dryers, travel irons and shavers should work wherever you are in Japan.
 However, in other cases, a step-down transformer is required to convert the voltage.

 In urban areas, it is relatively easy to find devices such as conversion plugs and transformers.
-They are sold in electronics quarters such as Tokyo's Akihabara and Osaka's Nipponbashi, or major home appliance mass retailers such as Yodobashi Camera or Bic Camera.
+They are sold in electronics quarters such as Tokyo's Akihabara and Osaka's Nipponbashi, or at major home appliance mass retailers such as Yodobashi Camera or Bic Camera.

-If you need to charge your electrical appliances on the go, new shinkansen models have outlets next to the window seats.
+If you need to charge your appliances on the go, new shinkansen models have outlets next to the window seats.
 If you would like such a seat, please ask the staff when you purchase your ticket.
-In recent years, some hamburger chains and family restaurants have outlets available.
+Some hamburger chains and family restaurants have outlets available.